MikeDigitize/lazy/README.md

 ```
 ### Lazy Events

 An event listener listening for a `lazyload` event is bound to each element.
-When fired, the event triggers the loading of the element.
+When fired, the event triggers its load.
 An instance of `LazyLoad` inherits a single method `fireLazyEvent`.
 When passed an element it fires the `lazyload` event on that element.

 ```javascript
 // an instance of LazyLoad looks like this